cellomonster/Blender-Curve-to-Hair/README.md

 - Does not support curves with the 'Profile' bevel type

 ### TODO ###
-- [+] Eliminate need for bevel object to be visible in the viewport
+- [X] Eliminate need for bevel object to be visible in the viewport
 - [ ] Prevent curves from influencing existing hair systems
 - [ ] Automatically set hair steps based on curve length
 - [ ] Copy curve material to hairs
 - [ ] Create operator settings panel
 - [ ] Move emitter with first spline point when you edit the curve
 - [ ] Fix issues with hairs and curve twist
-- [+] Eliminate all usage of operators within the plugin
+- [X] Eliminate all usage of operators within the plugin

 ![screenshot](screenshot.png)